Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 ### Strategy Plane

 The pages were created in a simple way.
 The information, pictures are clear and serve to help the visitors of the website.
 The posts are following the same structure and containing the same 'like' and 'comments' icons.
 There are sort excerpts under the title of the posts.
-The comments built on a simple way and contain the name of the user, the date of commenting and finally the content of the comments.
+The comments contain the name of the user, the date of commenting and finally the content of the comments.
 I created 'Delete' and 'Update' buttons under every comments.

 ### Scope Plane

 In this project you can find the following features:
-* The header and footer are common in every pages (before login and after it)
+* The header and footer are common in every pages (after login)
-* Two different pages which are as follows:
+* Three different pages which are as follows:

 - Home page contains three posts and pictures and the possibilities of register or login.
 The step of visitor is depend that she/he/they visits the blog as registered user or not.